 The aim of Faith Baptist Bible College is to maintain high academic and spiritual standards.
-The student's signature on the application form acknowledges his or her agreement with the College to accept and abide by these standards.
+That aim derives from Faith's passion to train students to be God-focused, eternity-minded, servant-hearted leaders.
+Students who enroll are expected to sign the Student Handbook Statement of Purpose, and agree to accept and abide by the standards set forth in the Student Handbook during their time as a student at Faith.
 Specific information on standards is given in the Student Handbook.